We will never forget .

 For many of us the pandemic provided time for pleasure reading that we haven’t had for many years.
-Publisher’s Weekly reports that print book sales continue to rise in all categories when comparing this year to last year.
-For Front Edge Publishing and our imprints, 2020 has been a particularly busy publishing year, in spite of the pandemic.
+Publisher’s Weekly reports that print book sales continue to rise in all categories when comparing to .
+For Front Edge Publishing and our imprints, has been a particularly busy publishing year, in spite of the pandemic.
 The books that we published this year truly reflect the political and social climate of the world this year.

 Reuniting the Children of Abraham